 The Titan adjustable kettlebell comes with six cast iron plates that slide in and out easily to adjust the overall weight.

 The handle is 1.5 inches in diameter, making it easy to grip, and wide enough that you can easily get two hands around it to do moves like kettlebell swings.

 Adjustable Kettlebell FAQ

 What is the best adjustable kettlebell?

-As mentioned above, the single best adjustable kettlebell on the market is the Bowflex Selecttech 840 Adjustable Kettlebell, which offers both an easy-to-use piece of equipment and 24 trainer-led kettlebell exercises you can do at home.
+As mentioned above, the single best adjustable kettlebell on the market is the Bowflex Selecttech 840 Adjustable Kettlebell, which offers both an easy-to-use piece of equipment and 24 trainer-led kettlebell routines that work your entire body.

 Is the Bowflex kettlebell worth it?

 The Bowflex kettlebell has more than 2,500 reviews on Amazon, and 81% of them are five-star reviews, so I think it’s safe to say that it’s worth it.
 As one fairly typical reviewer put it, it’s “Definitely the best thing I’ve ever purchased for exercise.”